-The colossal decision to sever the dollar’s tie to gold was called the “NIXON SHOCK.”
-Overnight, the paper dollar was backed by nothing tangible.
+The colossal decision to remove the discipline of gold from the dollar was called the “NIXON SHOCK.”
+Overnight, the dollar was a “fiat” currency (backed by nothing tangible).

 “Yes.
 Remember what we’re looking at.
 Gold is a currency.
 It is still, by all evidence, a premier currency.
 No fiat currency, including the dollar, can match it.”
 (Address by Alan Greenspan to the Council on Foreign Relations, October 29, 2014, Gillian Tett, “Financial Times” of London.)